VAPonomareva/small-scripts/README.md

 # small-scripts
-Different python scripts made for courses
+Different python scripts made for courses.
 Description is in Wiki